Mtestor/Dame_Alliance/readme.md

 Click on red square after moving to change type and end turn Click on blue triangle to just end turn
 The circle in bottom left is indicating who play
+The game is automatically saved on the end of each turn
+If you have a save, when launched the game will use it so delete it if want to restart